Guillaumeeee/latelier-technical-test/README.md

 7. Swagger doc
 8. Better api framework combo than Type + Express, like Bun + Elysia or just plain Nodejs + Hono
 9. SSL of course
+10. Create module of each index.ts file into package.json to avoid literal path with dots
+11. Create CI/CD with Github Actions to auto build, package and deploy into AWS beanstalk
-10. It is okay to miss a world cup rugby game to nailed an tech interview
+12. It is okay to miss a world cup rugby game to nailed an tech interview